tobealive/docs/docs/concepts/v-and-c.md

 on top of C libraries.

 [C2V](https://github.com/vlang/c2v)
-currently uses Clang's AST to generate V, so to translate a C file to V you need to have Clang installed on your machine.
+currently uses Clang's AST to generate V, so to translate a C file to V, you need to have Clang installed on your machine.

 Let's create a simple program **test.c** first: